cogreact/CogReact/README.md

-## CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention

-You can also check each figure and table in the 'image' folder.
+### You can also check each figure and table in the 'image' folder.

 ![Table 5](./image/Table5.png)